ewgewgewg/algo-site/content/posts/js-algos.md

 To sum two binary strings, set indices to point to the rightmost (lowest) element in both.
 Set a `carry` variable to 0.
 Loop until both indices have reached the leftmost end of their strings.
 At each step in the loop, add the numerical sum of valid index values to `carry` (ignoring any index that is less than 0).
 Next, and also in each loop, push `carry%2` to a `result` array, and reset `carry` to its own base 2 overflow.
 Once both strings have been looped, add any final value in `carry` to the `result` array, if a final value exists, then reverse the array and join it into the result string.

-{{< code language="javascript" title="[Add Binary](https://leetcode.com/problems/add-binary/) -- influenced by [hi-malik's code and explanation](https://leetcode.com/problems/add-binary/solutions/1679423/well-detailed-explaination-java-c-python-easy-for-mind-to-accept-it/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
+{{< code language="javascript" title="[Add Binary](https://leetcode.com/problems/add-binary/) -- code adapted from [hi-malik's code and explanation](https://leetcode.com/problems/add-binary/solutions/1679423/well-detailed-explaination-java-c-python-easy-for-mind-to-accept-it/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof a === "string"
 // typeof b === "string"